Randomized Greedy Online Edge Coloring Succeeds for Dense and Randomly-Ordered Graphs: Preliminaries

 Our goal is to show that \Cref{eqn:usedcolors} is never too far from the truth, and therefore $\delta^r(v,S)$ does not grow too large in any given phase.
 As we previously noted, this cannot hold for every set $S$ and every vertex $v$, but we can show that there exists a constant $C$ depending on $\epsilon$ such that with high probability, for each set $S$, for all but at most $C$ vertices $v$ and all phases $r$, we have

 \Cref{prop:deltatomartingales} allows us to bound the amount $\delta^r(v,S)$ grows during a phase of $v$ in terms of three main sources of error: the error from the collisions at each phase, the error inherent to a locally independent algorithm, and the error in the palettes of the neighbors of $v$ for that phase.
+We will formalize these errors in the subsequent paragraphs.

 To that end, for all $e_i = (u,v)$, we define the indicator variables $X_{i}(S)$ to track whether the preliminary color chosen for $e_i$ from $A_{i-1}(u) \cap A_{i-1}(v)$ hits $S$, $Y_{i}(S)$ to track whether the final color chosen for $e_i$ from $A_{i-1}(u) \cap A_{i-1}(v)$ hits $S$, and the collision indicator variables $Z_i$ to track whether the preliminary color chosen for $e_i$ needs to be resampled.
 Furthermore, we let be the probability that $X_{i}(S) = 1$, conditioned on the partial coloring of edges before $e_i$ arrives, and let